arkadiko-dao/arkadiko/docs/grant.md

 - Liquidation Penalty:​ The Liquidation Penalty is a fee added to a Vault's total outstanding generated DIKO when a Liquidation occurs.
 The Liquidation Penalty is used to encourage DIKO owners to keep appropriate collateral levels.

 The DAO will eventually be supported by a foundation, where the foundation will initiate a governance token sale for those interested.
-The amount of ARE governance tokens has yet to be decided, and can be subject to low inflation that is fixed in the protocol.
+The amount of ARE governance tokens has yet to be decided (e.g. 1 billion tokens), and can be subject to low perpetual inflation (e.g. between 1 and 3%) that is fixed in the protocol.
+This ensures continued participation and contribution to Arkadiko, at the expense of passive ARE holders.
 The token supply & distribution will be laid out in the coming months.
 Ultimately, Arkadiko wants to position itself as a community-led growth and development vehicle.

 ### Somos: Arkadiko Governance